Skip to main content

 Continue best management practices

 Expanded leak detection: By collecting detailed emission data from our system, we can identify new opportunities for reductions.
-In addition to our regular system-wide leak surveying, we conduct additional leak surveys of our aboveground natural gas equipment to help determine fugitive emissions from our system.
+In addition to our regular systemwide leak surveying, we conduct additional leak surveys of our aboveground natural gas equipment to help identify and locate fugitive emissions from our system.

-Damage prevention: Our corporate goal to reduce third-party line hits to 1.5 (or below) hits per 1,000 excavations (HPT) will be achieved through the expansion of excavation site visits, predictive analytics with risk modeling to identify high-risk locations, and a continued focus on employee, customer and system safety.
+Damage prevention: Our corporate goal to reduce third-party line hits to 1.5 (or below) hits per 1,000 excavations (HPT) will be achieved through the expansion of excavation site visits, using analytics with risk modeling to identify high-risk locations and a continued focus on employee, customer and system safety.

 Furthering damage prevention: By targeting best in class for third-party damage line hits, we would further reduce system gas releases.

-Pursue advanced monitoring and leak detection (AMLD): Systems can detect low concentrations of natural gas leaks and be paired with aerial mapping abilities to pinpoint leak locations.
-The ability to survey large portions of a system quickly and precisely allows natural gas operators to prioritize repairs based on magnitude, analyze trends across the system, and continue to improve operational safety and reliability.
+Pursue advanced monitoring and leak detection (AMLD): Systems can detect low concentrations of natural gas leaks and pair with aerial mapping abilities to pinpoint leak locations.
+The ability to survey large portions of a system quickly and precisely allows natural gas operators to prioritize repairs based on magnitude, analyze trends across the system and continue to improve operational safety and reliability.

 Achieve net zero emissions

-Utilize carbon offset credits: Quantifiable and certified offsets can be used to displace a balance of emissions from sources such as renewable energy development, landfill methane avoidance and destruction, energy efficiency, and improved forestry management.
+Use carbon offset credits: Quantifiable and certified offsets can be used to displace a balance of emissions from sources such as renewable energy development, landfill methane avoidance and destruction, energy efficiency and improved forestry management.

-We're transitioning to a cleaner energy future through the addition of low or zero-carbon generation sources and fossil fuel plant retirements or conversions.
-Our preferred resource plan in Colorado proposes to add 400 MW of renewable energy and battery storage by 2030.
-We'll be positioned to achieve our greenhouse gas (GHG) reductions goals, without reliance on future technologies, through the conversion of Neil Simpson II coal plant to include natural gas as a dual fuel unit, conversion or retirement of our remaining coal and diesel power plants and the addition of renewable energy resources and storage.
+We're transitioning to our energy future through the addition of low- or zero-carbon generation sources and fossil fuel plant retirements or conversions.
+Our approved resource plan for Colorado includes the addition of approximately 200 MW of solar energy and 50 MW of battery storage by 2030.
+We will be positioned to achieve our greenhouse gas (GHG) reduction goals, without reliance on future technologies, through the conversion of the Neil Simpson II coal plant to include natural gas as a dual-fuel unit completed in 2025, conversion or retirement of our remaining coal and diesel power plants and the addition of renewable energy resources and storage.

 Electric utility renewable energy

-Busch Ranch I provided an opportunity to develop a sixth renewable energy zone in Colorado as part of SB-100.
-This renewable energy zone enabled further opportunities to develop Bush Ranch II and Peak View, wind projects.
-This project supports Colorado's goals to reduce greenhouse gas emissions associated with retail electric sales 80% by 2030 as compared to 2005.
+This project provided an opportunity to develop a sixth renewable energy zone in Colorado as part of SB-100 legislation.
+This renewable energy zone enabled the development of Busch Ranch II and Peak View wind projects.
+This project supports Colorado’s goals to reduce greenhouse gas emissions associated with retail electric sales 80% by 2030 as compared to 2005.

 Completed in 2019, this wind facility powers 28,000 homes and is a milestone in achieving 30% renewable energy for our Colorado customers.

 Our newest renewable facility located on King Ranch near Cheyenne, Wyoming, is owned by our South Dakota and Wyoming electric utilities, and has the highest energy produced per MW of capacity to date for our wind facilities.
-This facility is named after the “Corriedale” sheep, a tribute to King Ranch’s role in the development of the Wyoming sheep industry.
-Corriedale was strategically located in southeast Wyoming to capitalize on one of the highest wind energy density concentrations in the country.
+This facility is named after the Corriedale breed of sheep, a tribute to King Ranch’s role in the development of the Wyoming sheep industry.
+Corriedale is strategically located in southeast Wyoming to capitalize on one of the highest wind energy density concentrations in the country.

-6. 30 MW: Duke Energy Silver Safe Wind
+• 30 MW: Duke Energy Silver Sage Wind

 Renewable energy